 As a small business owner, manager, or HR professional, you have probably given feedback to more than a few employees.
 And, you have probably felt the bewildering blow that comes when your genuine, well-intentioned feedback is met with hostility, indifference, or defensiveness.

-If you’ve ever been in the above situation, then perhaps your approach to giving genuine, career-building feedback just needs some finessing.
-Here are some tips for delivering feedback that your report will actually listen to (and act on):
+If that’s the case, your approach to giving feedback might need a little finessing.
+Here are five tips for giving feedback that employees will actually listen to (and act on):

-1. Recognize that there are different types of feedback.
+Recognize that there are different types of feedback

-There is positive feedback (the fun stuff), negative feedback (not so fun), and corrective feedback – the kind we are focusing on in this article.
-Corrective feedback is meant to inform the employee about how their actions are affecting others, and offer some ideas on how to course correct to bring about positive change.
+Before you start giving feedback to an employee, be sure that it’s constructive and/or corrective – the kind that informs the employee about how their actions are affecting others, and offers some ideas on how to correct it and bring about positive change.